 We do offer a couple basic human needs, such as transportation, health related services and education, and nutrition programs.

 COA has grown to a full time senior center, meeting many varied and daily needs of area elders, emphasizing social enrichment and interaction.

 The Center is open 12 months a year, 8 am to 4 pm Monday through Friday, closed on Federal Holidays.

 COA serves the residents in Andover, Danbury, Grantham, Newbury, New London, Springfield, Sunapee, Sutton and Wilmot and was founded in 1992.

-COA keeps the community informed on topics of interest to seniors and upcoming events by publishing and distributing the COA Courier to over 2,000 homes and businesses each month.
-Being a focal point in the senior community allows the COA to function not only as a social and educational hub, but also as an information
+COA keeps the community informed on topics of interest to seniors and upcoming events each month.
+Being a focal point in the senior community allows the COA to function not only as a social and educational hub, but also as an information and referral base.